smilers/windows-itpro-docs/windows/configuration/unified-write-filter/hibernate-once-resume-many-horm.md

     The system restarts normally with HORM disabled.

 > [!WARNING]
-> Do not uninstall UWF when the filter is enabled or when HORM is enabled, either online or offline by using Windows PE.
+> Don't uninstall UWF when the filter is enabled or when HORM is enabled, either online or offline by using Windows PE.

 ## Fix an issue when you can't disable HORM